Call Us: 587-982-9595

 Common Reactions to Change

 People react differently to change, depending on their personality, experience, and situation.
-However, there are some common reactions that can be observed and addressed.
-These include:
+However, there are often three patterns that show up:

 Best Practices for Supporting People Through Change